 American Association of Neuromuscular & Electrodiagnostic Medicine

-The American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM) has published several position statements on recommended coverage policy for electromyography (EMG) and nerve conduction study (NCS).
+The AANEM has published several position statements on the recommended coverage policy for electromyography (EMG) and nerve conduction study (NCS).
 The first, initially published in 1999, was updated in 2004.
 The second was published in 2010.16 Needle EMG and NCS testing was recommended for the following indications:

 1. "Focal neuropathies, entrapment neuropathies, or compressive lesions/syndromes such as carpal tunnel syndrome, ulnar neuropathies, or root lesions, for localization